 In this paper, we study how social norms, usually thought of as relatively stable and persistent, can change rapidly when new information becomes available.
-In our first sets of experiments, we show that a positive, experimentally-induced update in people's beliefs about Donald Trump's popularity increases their willingness to publicly express xenophobic views.
-The effect of his actual victory is very similar.
-We see no evidence that this election increased the likelihood of having such views, at least not in the days immediately following the election, and therefore conclude that the increased expression of certain views should be attributed to a shift of social norms rather than individual preferences or attitudes, at least in the short run.
+In our first experiment, we show that a positive, experimentally-induced update in people's beliefs about Donald Trump's popularity increased their willingness to publicly express xenophobic views.
+We see no evidence that the election increased the likelihood of having such views and therefore conclude that the increased expression of certain views should be attributed to a shift of social norms rather than individual preferences or attitudes.
 Using dictator games, we also test the model's prediction that individuals are judged less negatively for expressing a view that is popular in their environment, and find that it is indeed the case.